McCannDahl/SmashRPS/README.md

 # Smash Rock Paper Scissors

+Super Smash Brothers like game where players jump around.
+To attack they can use rock (f), paper (d), or scissors (s).

 ## client
 1) download this repository
 2) run the installer located in the 'dist' folder